k-m-irfan/Fun_With_Image_Processing/README.md

     ![Untitled](./res/Untitled%2038.png)

 - Now come back to the terminal/command prompt and run this command: `git remote add origin https://github.com/***your_usernane***/CV_Builder_Series.git` .
 This will link the remote and the local repository.
-Don't forget to change it to your username in the above link.
+Don't forget to add your username in the above link.
 - Create the main branch using the command: `git branch -M main`
 - Now you are ready to push your project files to GitHub.
 Run `git push -u origin main` to push the commits to GitHub.
 - If you are doing it for the first time GIT may ask for your GitHub ID and password.
 In place of a password you have to provide a token that can be generated by following the steps below: